 Of course.

 “Well then, if I must,” she said, tossing her head and commanding her hair become a deep auburn red.
+It flushed mid-toss, flaring from yellow to red like ink bleeding into a pool of clear water.

 Then, she made it grow.
 She wasn’t certain how she did it.
 Normal people didn’t have the ability, she knew, but to her it was instinctive.
-She could make her hair grow just like she could make her fingers curl or her eyes blink.
 It was like flexing a muscle--one she’d been using a lot lately, since she tended to cut her hair off in the evenings rather than spending the time combing it.

-She shook her head, growing the hair quickly, giving it a slight curl.
+She shook her head again, growing the hair quickly, giving it a slight curl.
 Even as it whipped her face, it grew in length.
-She tossed her head one final time, her head feeling far more heavy, her neck warm from the locks which now tumbled down around her shoulders and down her back, twisting in light curls.
+She tossed her head, one final time--the hair making it feel more heavy, her neck warm from the locks which now tumbled down around her shoulders and down her back, twisting in light curls.

 Susebron looked at her with wide eyes.
 She met them, then tried a seductive glance.
 The result seemed so ridiculous to her, however, that she just found herself laughing.
-She fell back on the bed, newly-grown hair falling around her.
+She fell back on the bed, newly-grown hair flaring around her.

 Susebron tapped her leg.
 She looked over at him, and he stood up, sitting on the side of the bed so that she could see his tablet as he wrote.